simon-ecke/dtm_loader/README.md

 ![Image showing elevation file loaded](dtm_image.PNG)

-# -> Now import this to DJI's remote controller!
+## -> Now import this to DJI's remote controller to use it for terrain following!

 Dependencies